Are there credit cards for people with poor credit histories?

 Yes, there are credit card options for people with poor credit histories.
 It’s possible for people with poor credit history to obtain either secured or unsecured credit cards in many cases.
 These cards normally have higher interest rates and fewer perks than credit cards for people with better credit scores.
 Despite the downsides, they provide a good opportunity to pay credit card bills on time and may raise your credit score.

-Some credit cards for people with poor credit histories require down payments.
-The down payment will become your credit limit.
-This gives the company the security of knowing you won’t leave your credit card bills unpaid.
+Some credit cards for people with poor credit histories require security deposits.
+In such cases, the security deposit will become your credit limit.
+This gives the company the security of knowing you won’t default on any credit card balances you owe if payment is not made.

 Should someone with poor credit consider applying for a credit card?